 A chatbot needs context to answer follow-up questions.
 In the basic example, React sends the recent message history with every request.
 The backend trims it to the last 12 messages to control cost and latency.

 This is enough for a beginner project.
-For a larger app, you have three common options:
+For a larger app, choose a state strategy deliberately:

 Streaming makes the chatbot feel faster because users see the answer appear token by token.
 The exact SDK helpers can evolve, but the backend idea stays the same: request a stream from OpenAI, forward chunks to the browser, and update the assistant message as chunks arrive.